bitsharescrude/crude.ngn/README.md

 - CRUDE.NGN BURN: This is the transfer of CRUDE.NGN to the owner's wallet, for a service to be rendered, CRUDE.NGN is usually lost by this pattern as the User converts for physical naira, or, USDT in the market (Its vise versa) fees may apply for service rendered, the longer the burn time the more the CRUDE.NGN supplied or issued.
 - Multi-Sig: This is the act of securing your bitshares wallet by creating multiple account owner permissions on one account.
 Such wallet may either be owned by the owner or by a group of people.
-# DISADVANTAGES
+# SUPPLY
 - The supply of CRUDE.NGN is heavily dependent on the number of local users holding it or BTS users willing to back it.
 - The supply of CRUDE.NGN is an indication of the level of wealth the owner can lose to BTS and USDT at anytime, the larger the supply the larger the market.
 - Liquidity is dependent on user adoption.
-- Large holders can only buy with BTS  (They have to either buy BTS with the owner physically or Buy CRUDE.NGN on the DEX with BTS)
+- Big investors can only buy after KYC is done for supply above 1million naira
 - Large foreign holders can also buy the Naira via asset exchange between CRUDE.NGN and an equivalent amount of BTS.
 This is done by sending the BTS to the owners's wallet.
 The owner then Issues the equivalent amount of CRUDE.NGN and USDT in the ratio 50:50 to the the large holder,the 50% USDT is used to back the newly issued CRUDE.NGN.
 The large holder must be ready to lose the BTS forever (forced CRUDE.NGN Issue).
 It can only be recovered on the BTS market or via USDT exchange on the other side of the market.
 # ASSET EXCHANGE
 In order to bring in more naira supply new players must be ready to lose either real naira as cash, or BTS or USDT just like the initial issuer, if its real Naira, the new player has lost his money forever until he can burn the entire supply he has at an outlet.
 Same applies for USDT and BTS.